 The firm manager, Dionne Parker, quickly distributed the decision around to the firm’s employees when it arrived in the mail.
 And of course, the client and his family were informed of the great news and sent a copy of their own.

-For further questions about this case or other criminal appeals cases across the country, call one of the firm’s attorneys at (866) 716-2805.
+For further questions about this case or other criminal appeals cases across the country, call one of the firm’s attorneys or staff members at (866) 716-2805.